GameOver94/Presentation-Clicker/README.md

 ## What's New in v0.3.0

-Version 0.3.0 introduces a major code refactoring with a simplified, flat folder structure across all modules.
+Version 0.3.0 introduces a major architecture refactoring with a unified package structure and streamlined CLI.
 This update improves:

+- **Unified Package Structure:** All components are now organized under a single `presentation_clicker` package with `client`, `server`, and `common` submodules
+- **Simplified CLI:** Single entry point with subcommands (`presentation-clicker client` and `presentation-clicker server`)
+- **Improved Packaging:** Full compatibility with `pipx` and simplified `PyInstaller` builds
-- **Developer Experience:** Easier navigation and simplified imports
+- **Developer Experience:** Easier navigation, consistent imports, and cleaner project organization
-- **Code Maintainability:** Consistent structure across client, server, and common modules
-- **Build Process:** Streamlined build scripts and configuration files
+- **Build Process:** Dramatically simplified build scripts without complex dependency configurations
-- **Project Organization:** All module files are now at the root level of each package

-The functionality remains the same, but the codebase is now cleaner and more maintainable for future development.
+The functionality remains the same, but the codebase is now significantly more maintainable and follows Python packaging best practices.

 ## Components